JGCarroll/runescape-snap/README.md

 Old School RuneScape does not have any Linux specific installer, but is a Java based game and can be run with a Java runtime environment.
 This Snap package resolves these dependencies issues allowing for the games to run on any Linux compatible system, with the Snap benefits of sandboxing and confinement.

-This snap used to provide a solution for RuneLite.
-After working with the RuneLite upstream, RuneLite now has it's own official snap, so users looking for RuneLite can get it directly from the authors now.

 ## Install Instructions
 Ensure snapd is installed.
 Snap is installed by default on most Ubuntu derivatives.
 [Instructions can be found here](https://docs.snapcraft.io/installing-snapd/6735)